mne-tools/mne-python/doc/glossary.rst

         are uncorrelated and have unit variance.
 This is also known as a sphering transformation.

+        The term "whitening" comes from the fact that light with a flat frequency spectrum in the visible range is white, whereas non-uniform frequency spectra lead to perception of different colors (e.g., "pink noise" has a ``1/f`` characteristic, which for visible light would appear pink).

 ..
 LINKS

 .. _`creating a new issue`: